jerrydboonstra/serverless-assistant-chat/README.md

 ### Build Backend Lambda Layer

 We need to give our backend access to the OpenAI API.
-We do this by creating a Lambda layer that contains the OpenAI Python SDK and dependencies.
+We do this by creating a Lambda layer that contains the OpenAI NodeJS SDK and dependencies.

 ```sh
 make prepare-layer